aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/formulas/setting-formula-for-named-range/_index.md

 }
 ```

-Here is another example that uses a named range to sum values from 2 cells in different worksheets.
+Here is another example that uses a named range to sum values from two cells in different worksheets.

 ```cpp
 #include <iostream>